PrimusInterParess/RaceCorp/README.md

 # RaceCrop
 Asp.Net-Core application

 RC is web based applicaiton for sharing mountain bike rides and races.
-Useers can easely login, register and connect to each other.
+Users can easely login, register and connect to each other.

 Create